 Application: Burger Behemoth and Mighty Monky

-Suppose you are the CEO of Burger Behemoth, whose diversification problem was described in the vignette at the beginning of this chapter.
+Suppose you are the CEO of Burger Behemoth, whose diversification problem was described in the vignette at the beginning of this section.
 How would you conduct your analysis to decide between organic and inorganic growth?

-The analysis continues from the previous chapter.
+The analysis continues from the previous section.
 We assume that (a) the synergy test has been passed, (b) the resource gaps have been identified, and (c) the best inorganic growth mode has been selected (i.e., non-equity alliance).

 Step IV: Comparing with Organic growth mode